colognerb/refugees/en/index.md

 # Learning content

 For the meetings, we don't have any particular lessons or a curriculum prepared for the students.
-Instead we just have a number of coaches with a wide variety of skills that are happy to provide mentorship in any way that works or to help with little projects that students are working on.
+Instead we just have a number of mentors with a wide variety of skills that are happy to provide mentorship in any way that works or to help with little projects that students are working on.

 If you don't already know what you want to learn/get mentorship for, we offer 2 tracks of tutorials that you can do (together with our help):